Tetraplegia Injury Compensation Claims

-Tetraplegia, also known as quadriplegia, is recognised by the Courts as having an utterly life-altering impact on the lives of an affected individual and their family.
+Tetraplegia, also known as quadriplegia, is recognised by the courts as having a life-altering impact on affected individuals and their families.
 Compensation awards are consequently high for paraplegia injury claims, particularly those relating to quadriplegia.

 High level paralysis is usually the result of damage to the top section of the spinal cord, for example, the injuries sustained in a very serious road traffic accident or fall.

 Continuing to work is rarely an option, and the majority of people affected by the injury will need ongoing, full-time support.
-Given the costs associated with this care, compensation can be a necessity and anyone who has suffered a spinal cord injury as a result of another party's negligence may be eligible to claim.
+Given the costs associated with this care, getting the right amount of compensation is critical.
+If you have suffered a spinal cord injury as a result of another party's negligence, you may be eligible to claim compensation.

 Tetraplegia compensation claims